han-yaeger/yaeger-tutorial/README.md

 :computer: Add the BubbleSpawner to the Game Level

+:arrow_forward: Run the game and use the Debugger to see if the Bubbles that leave the top of the screen are actually removed (and garbage collected).

 ### Make the BubbleSpawner also spawn instances of `PoisonBubble`
 Lets change the `spawnEntities()` method to ensure that four out of ten spawned bubbles will be a `PoisonBubble`.
-For this we can use the Class `Random` from the Java [API](https://docs.oracle.com/en/java/javase/12/docs/api/java.base/java/util/Random.html).
+For this we can use the Class `Random` from the Java [API](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/Random.html).

 :computer: Change the `spawnEntities()` method to:
 ```java